 The latest development as reported here in the Independent is that following Foreign Secretary Boris Johnson’s visit to Tehran, a court case expected to be held in Iran on Sunday and likely to extend Nazanin’s sentence, has been postponed.
 It’s a small bit of positive news in very sad story.
 And Ratcliffe was interviewed on Sky news, from his sitting room to put the human face on the latest development.

-Here is an interview from Channel 4 news a month ago.
-It took place just after the Boris Johnson ‘gaffe’ when he mistakenly said that Nazanin had been training journalists – and his subsequent quasi-retraction.
+In an interview from Channel 4 news a month ago that took place just after the Boris Johnson ‘gaffe’ when he mistakenly said that Nazanin had been training journalists – and his subsequent quasi-retraction.
 It was a mistake that undermined the whole family defence which was that Ratcliffe’s wife was simple on holiday when she was arrested.
 Many people would have been raging but Ratcliffe just looked and sounded sad but did his best to be positive.

 Media Training tips for managing tone